Tuesday November 24, 2015

 Create/Claim Your Social Media Pages

-This is fairly self-explanatory.
+Believe it or not, your social media presence, or lack thereof, can impact your small business SEO.
 If you haven’t made your own social media pages, you’re missing out on an opportunity for free branding, exposure, and networking.
-You also miss out on the chance to gather reviews and build up a fanbase.
+You also miss out on the chance to gather reviews and build up a fan base.

 Make sure your username for these pages is as close as possible to your business name.
 This will make it easiest for people to find you, and easy for you to remember.
 Keep your username consistent across all social networks you decide to use.